hychen39/javascript_teach/ch3/ch_03_part_2.md

 ### Object literal

-Use the object literal `{}` to create an object when you want to create an object declaratively.
+Use the object literal `{}` to create an object declaratively.
 - shortcoming: Can only create one object at a time.

-Example 19: Create the car FIAT-500
+Example: Create the car FIAT-500

 The FIAT 500 in the physical world:
+- Identify the properties and methods of the FIAT 500.

 <img src="img/img03_01.jpg" style="width:30%;" />